amyasnikov/dimi/README.md

 # Dependency may have sub-dependencies defined via typing.Annotated
-# For TinyDI mostly the second part of Annotated matters, the first part is for type checkers
+# For dimi mostly the second part of Annotated matters, the first part is for type checkers

 @di.dependency
 class WeatherService: